 6. Can chrysanthemum tea help with skin problems during pregnancy?

 Chrysanthemum tea may help improve and maintain skin health during pregnancy.
-It may be beneficial in reducing pimples, acne, and other skin problems (7).
+It may be beneficial in reducing skin problems like pimples and acne during pregnancy (7).

 7. Can chrysanthemum tea help with digestion during pregnancy?

-Moderate consumption of chrysanthemum tea may assist in alleviating digestive concerns by reducing digestive issues, reducing discomfort and fewer stomach-related problems in pregnancy (7).
+Moderate consumption of chrysanthemum tea may assist in alleviating digestive concerns by reducing digestive discomfort and stomach-related problems in pregnancy (7).

 8. Can chrysanthemum tea help with weight loss during pregnancy?